SpikeMurphy/Laboratory/content/Methodes/dna/pcr.md

 ### Preparing the Samples and Running the Program:
 {{< infobox type="info" title="" >}}
-⚠️ Prepare a mastermix when doing multiple samples containing dsH<sub>2</sub>O, GC buffer, DMSO and dNTP.
+ℹ️ Prepare a mastermix when doing multiple samples containing dsH<sub>2</sub>O, GC buffer, DMSO and dNTP.
 Use number of samples plus at least one for the mastermix volume multiplyer.
 {{< /infobox >}}

 1. <input type="checkbox"> Prepare a Mastermix: